 It remains to show the following equation admits a unique solution

-which is guaranteed by the following lemma. \begin{lemma} If $k>\max(4C^{2},1)$, i.e., the rate of mean-reversion is sufficiently large, Eq.\eqref{ricattiexample} admits a unique solution, where $C$ is a constant depending on the discount function $\lambda$, parameter $c,q$ and $\eta$. \end{lemma} \begin{proof} The proof is delegated in Subsection \ref{appendixB}. \end{proof}
+which is guaranteed by the next lemma. \begin{lemma} If $k>\max(4C^{2},1)$, i.e., the mean-reversion rate is sufficiently large, Eq.\eqref{ricattiexample} admits a unique solution, where $C$ is a constant depending on the discount $\lambda$, parameters $c,q$ and $\eta$. \end{lemma} \begin{proof} The proof is delegated in Subsection \ref{appendixB}. \end{proof}